 NBACL assists families of children and youth with an intellectual disability to connect to government programs and services such as the Family Supports for Children with Disabilities program.

-NBACL works with Early Learning and Childcare professionals to ensure that all children, including children with an intellectual disability have the right supports for bright futures.
+NBACL works with Early Learning and Childcare professionals to ensure that all children, including children with an intellectual disability and/or an additional need have the right supports for bright futures.

 NBACL works in the area of assisting people with an intellectual disability in the transition from school to adult life which also includes helping them acquire a job in the regular workforce.

 NBACL has two family support networks, the Families United Network (FUN) and the Seniors United Network (SUN).
 These networks are a great way to connect with other families who share similar experiences.

 Financial planning is about reviewing your family’s financial situation, determining your financial needs and goals, and deciding how you are going to achieve your goals.

 Supported living is about people having choice, a decent and secure home, personalized supports, and opportunities to develop relationships and participate in the broader community in which they live.